 - Invoices for work completed.
 Since you pay employees on a regular basis, they don’t need to invoice you to receive payment.
 The same can’t be said for independent contractors, who generally must invoice clients to get paid.

 - Can have more than one client.
 Typically, a full-time employee’s only working relationship is with you.
-Independent contractors differ in that they’re basically service providers, so just as your company has many clients, so do contractors.\
+Independent contractors differ in that they’re essentially service providers, so just as your company has many clients, so do contractors.

 - Signs a statement of work (SOW).
 Independent contractors forgo employment contracts in favor of SOWs that detail fees, payment timelines, and the work to be performed.
 You may want to sign these documents each time you assign a contractor work, or you may choose for one SOW to permanently cover all a contractor’s work.